telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-visualstudio2019-theme.md

 > You can read more about the RadGlyph in the [RadGlyph Overview article]({%slug common-styling-appearance-radglyph%}) and about the range of the font glyphs in the [Font Glyphs Overview article]({%slug common-styling-appearance-glyphs-reference-sheet%}).

-## Material Assist
+## Theme Helper

-The **MaterialAssist** static class that comes from the Material theme is reused in the VisualStudio2019 theme.
+The [ThemeHelper]({%slug styling-apperance-theme-helper%}) class that comes with the **R3 2019** release is used in the VisualStudio2019 theme.
 It exposes a set of attached properties and can be used to directly modify the appearance of a specific basic control without the need to alter its control template.
-Below is a list of some of the dependency properties which can be set directly in XAML:

-* **MouseOverBrush:** Sets the value of the background Brush applied when the mouse is over the control.
-* **PressedBrush:** Sets the value of the background Brush applied when the control is pressed.
-* **CheckedBrush:** Sets the value of the background Brush applied when the element is in the Checked state.
-It will have an effect when used on elements that expose a "checked" state (ToggleButton, RadListBoxItem, etc.)
-* **FocusBrush:** Sets the value of the background Brush applied when the element is focused.
-* **CornerRadius:** Used to set the corner radius of commonly-used basic controls that could need corner radius customizations but don't expose such a property by default (e.g. Button, RepeatButton, ListBox, RadComboBox, etc.).

-**Example 3** shows a **RadToggleButton** control with modified brushes for its different states through the **MaterialAssist** class:
+**Example 3** shows a **RadToggleButton** control with modified brushes for its different states through the **ThemeHelper** class:

-#### __[XAML] Example 3: Declare the namespace for the Material components__
+#### __[XAML] Example 3: Declare the namespace for the theming helper components__
 {{region xaml-styling-appearance-visualstudio2019-theme-3}}
-	xmlns:mat="clr-namespace:Telerik.Windows.Controls.MaterialControls;assembly=Telerik.Windows.Controls"
+	xmlns:helpers="clr-namespace:Telerik.Windows.Controls.Theming.Helpers;assembly=Telerik.Windows.Controls"
 {{endregion}}

-#### __[XAML] Example 4: Set RadToggleButton's visual appearance through the MaterialAssist class__
+#### __[XAML] Example 4: Set RadToggleButton's visual appearance through the ThemeHelper class__
 {{region xaml-styling-appearance-visualstudio2019-theme-4}}
 	<telerik:RadToggleButton Content="RadButton"
 							 Margin="10"
-                               mat:MaterialAssist.MouseOverBrush="{telerik:VisualStudio2019Resource ResourceKey=AccentMouseOverBrush}"
+							 helpers:ThemeHelper.MouseOverBrush="{telerik:VisualStudio2019Resource ResourceKey=AccentMouseOverBrush}"
-                               mat:MaterialAssist.PressedBrush="{telerik:VisualStudio2019Resource ResourceKey=ValidationBrush}"
+							 helpers:ThemeHelper.PressedBrush="{telerik:VisualStudio2019Resource ResourceKey=ValidationBrush}"
-							   mat:MaterialAssist.CheckedBrush="{telerik:VisualStudio2019Resource ResourceKey=AccentMainBrush}"/>
+							 helpers:ThemeHelper.CheckedBrush="{telerik:VisualStudio2019Resource ResourceKey=AccentMainBrush}"/>
 {{endregion}}

 #### **Figure 3: Appearance of the RadToggleButton in the different states**